 I’m not looking to overanalyze this dream, but it struck me as worthy to write down.
 Maybe to come back and revisit later.

-1 Apparently I’m very aware of specific time durations in my dreams.
+1 Apparently, I’m very aware of the specific time durations in my dreams.

 2 Apparently, I can also operate without sleep in my dreams, which strikes me as very meta.
 My own personal Inception.